What Is An Intimacy Coordinator – And How Do I Get That Job?

-While we were squirrelled away within the four walls of our homes last year, one saving grace was the spread of empowering, eye-opening and straight-up horny television on our screens.
+While many of us continue to be squirrelled away within the four walls of our homes, one saving grace has been the spread of empowering, eye-opening and straight-up horny television on our screens.

 Big hitters Normal People, I May Destroy You and Bridgerton picked up substantial praise for their steamy yet nuanced sex scenes – from the raw and realistic, to the polished and satisfyingly theatrical.
 Not just gratuitous, at the core of all the scenes was the intention to foster increased openness in conversations around sex and power dynamics.
 Taking into account the vast popularity of Sex Education, the message has been clear for a while now: we want to see sex – different kinds – and talk about it.